nehathorat18/Python/learn.md

 | Z | Zombie | The process is finished but still exists |
 | T | Stopped | The process which is manually paused |

 ---

 # 5 Commands You Would Use Daily

+- ls  cd  grep  ps  sudo
+---

+# 5 Commands You Would Use Daily